humanoidsbv/workshop-1/README.md

 npm install
 ```

-To start development and the webpack server:
+To start development and the Webpack server:

 ```
 npm start